ivknv/yadisk/docs/api_reference/sessions.rst

 =================================

-You can choose which HTTP library will be used by :any:`Client` and :any:`AsyncClient` by specifying the :code:`session_factory` parameter.
+You can choose which HTTP library will be used by :any:`Client` and :any:`AsyncClient` by specifying the :code:`session` parameter.
 Below you can see the list of session implementations that are shipped with the :code:`yadisk` library.

 Alternatively, you can make your own :any:`Session`/:any:`AsyncSession` implementation.